ckeditor/ckeditor5/docs/framework/development-tools/package-generator/javascript-package.md

 │  └─ **/*.css             # All CSS files should be saved here.
 │
 ├─ .editorconfig           # See link below for details.
-├─ .eslintrc.js            # ESLint configuration file.
+├─ .eslintrc.cjs           # ESLint configuration file.
 ├─ .gitattributes          # See link below for details.
 ├─ .gitignore              # See link below for details.
 ├─ .stylelintrc            # Stylelint configuration file.